Navam9530/navam9530.github.io/_posts/2022-03-01-Navam's-Number.md

 ## Python Code

 Here is the python code to generate Navam's Numbers over a specific range.
+Make sure you install `pandas` library before you run it.

+The first column in the output contains the Navam's Numbers.

 ```python
 from itertools import combinations